 Any individual who is ready to make a commitment to improving their well-being.
 They can be in a formal leadership role or in a position to influence their community or household.
 It is a slow and steady practice to learn how to pay attention to our thoughts without judgment.
 Once we recognize that as humans we are biologically wired for negative, we can overcome that way of thinking with practice and guidance.

-I am not considered a life coach however The Tortoise Institute teachings improve the quality and connection of personal and professional relationships.
+I am considered a business coach.
+However, The Tortoise Institute teachings improve the quality and connection of most personal and professional relationships.